brucejiverson/multi_layer_perceptron_from_scratch/README.md

 I don't expect this code to outperform anyone, nor do I intend to use this code for anything past demonstrations of functionality.

-I've looked through some of the common one neural net from scratch projects, and most seem to be for a single layer network, and are written in python (I used the one linked below as a strong reference throughout the project).
-Let's say that our code should be able to construct networks of arbitrary size (within reason).
+Most blog posts with basic neural net projects seem to be for single layer networks and are all written in python.
+I consider that to be trivial, so this project will have **fully connected networks of arbitrary input, output, hidden nodes, and hidden layer numbers**.
 This and the fact that I've written less than 50 lines of C++ last year should make this project sufficiently challenging to hold my interest.

 # Requirements
 1. Basic neural net with 1 hidden layer and gradient descent backpropogation.
 All layers dense/fully connected